rwsite/updatepulse-server/README.md

 ```
 --- Start load tests ---
-Time elapsed: 0.111
+Time elapsed: 0.018
-Total server memory used: 16.06 M / 256M
+Total server memory used: 2.17 M / 4096M
-Total number of queries: 1
+Total number of queries: 6
-Total number of scripts: 173
+Total number of scripts: 415
-Server memory used to run the plugin: 1.8 M / 256M
+Server memory used to run the plugin: 118.57 K / 4096M
-Number of queries executed by the plugin: 0
+Number of queries executed by the plugin: 5
-Number of included/required scripts by the plugin: 30
+Number of included/required scripts by the plugin: 51
 --- End load tests ---
 ```